 Both power and signal integrity constraints are closely related to timing and noise problems [4] [5].
 However, timing and noise constraints are generally defined in electrical domain and are difficult to be directly used in physical layout synthesis.
 One way to bridge the gap between electrical constraints and physical layout is to convert these electrical constraints into physical layout "wiring rules" [6] [7].
-Under this spirit, we employ two high abstract level yet efficient integrity models in this work, namely, the power pitch model to address the power integrity constraints, and the signal net shielding model to address the signal integrity constraints.
+Under this spirit, in the following, we adopt the power pitch model to address the power integrity constraints, while the signal integrity constraints are converted to signal net shielding requirements.